lud77/palindrome/README.md

 - test the package using `yarn test`
 - launch the service using `yarn start`

+The `yarn start` command will start the server on localhost on port 29292.

 ### Endpoints

 #### POST localhost:29292/palindromes

 - Add a palindrome string to the database
 - Returns true if the word is a palindrome, false otherwise
+- Payload for the POST operation is `{ sentence: "a palindromic sentence" }`

 #### GET localhost:29292/palindromes